 High blood pressure and life insurance

+To purchase life insurance, high blood pressure must be taken into account.
 Although each case is unique, there are certain patterns which are evident in the ways in which life insurance companies deal with different types of high blood pressure conditions.
 These consistencies can help people with high blood pressure better predict and prepare for questions about their underlying health conditions in the application process.

-- General health matters – Life insurance companies will consider high blood pressure in the broader context of your overall health.
+- General health matters: Life insurance companies will consider high blood pressure in the broader context of your overall health.
 Lifestyle factors such as exercise, diet and weight will be assessed, and good results can mitigate against the risk of your high blood pressure.
 Non-smoking, in particular, will generally be a very significant factor in determining risk.

-Note that life insurers are typically looking for any positive reasons to write a policy.
+Life insurance companies are typically looking for any positive reasons to write a policy.
 Before applying, take the time to list in detail all of your healthy habits and positive medical conditions.

-Types of life insurance for those with high blood pressure
+Best life insurance for those with high blood pressure

 Whole life insurance